Chrissie Watts: 2004–2005

-2024
+2024–2026

-In September 2024, Sharon is sent to prison for seven days after being held in contempt of court, for degrading the judge during Dean Wicks' (Matt Di Angelo) trial for the murder of Keanu Taylor (Danny Walters).
-After she is led into her cell, the prison officer enters the cell of an inmate next door and delivers contraband cigarettes - the inmate is then revealed to be Chrissie.
-Sharon's cellmate Doreen "Dor" Coleman (Sonia Ritter), reunites Sharon with Chrissie.
+In September 2024, Sharon is sent to prison for seven days after being held in contempt of court, for degrading the judge during Dean Wicks's (Matt Di Angelo) trial for the murder of Keanu Taylor (Danny Walters).
+After she is led into her cell, the prison officer enters the cell of an inmate next door and delivers contraband cigarettes – the inmate is then revealed to be Chrissie.
+Sharon's cellmate Doreen "Dor" Coleman (Sonia Ritter) reunites Sharon with Chrissie.
 After serving nearly 19 years in prison, Chrissie is top dog of the prison, though is eligible for parole soon.
 Sharon is initially annoyed by Chrissie's presence, but Chrissie tries to help by lending Sharon her phone to call her son, Albie Watts.
 Sharon and Chrissie have a heated confrontation where they talk about the past and Chrissie's murder of Den.
 Sharon, relating to her experience with Keanu before his death, forgives Chrissie.
 However, it is later revealed Chrissie has set Sharon up for a fight with the other inmates.
 The plan backfires when the inmates refuse to harm Sharon.
-Sharon finds out that Chrissie was behind the set up and takes back her forgiveness.
-Chrissie later encourages another set up in prison, by falsely tipping off the prison guards about hidden drugs in Dor's mattress, which leads to a fight between the inmates.
+Sharon finds out that Chrissie was behind the set-up and takes back her forgiveness.
+Chrissie later encourages another set-up in prison, by falsely tipping off the prison guards about hidden drugs in Dor's mattress, which leads to a fight between the inmates.